Call +44(0)161 941 4000

 In certain situations, couples are not ready to divorce each other or may have religious reasons for not wishing to terminate their marriage.
 In these instances, a separation agreement can be used to record and formalise the terms of the separation.
-This would resolve issues such as who will continue to live in the marital home or who will keep

 A separation agreement can be legally enforceable provided it is entered into:-

 Separation agreements are commonly used by couples who subsequently divorce after two years’ separation.
-They avoid the necessity of raising allegations of behaviour required by the current divorce process.

 If a couple is unable to agree on financial terms on separation, a separation agreement may not be viable and further options would need to be investigated, such as divorce or judicial separation proceedings.

 If the couple are not decided on financial separation, it may be appropriate to resolve financial issues by way of Judicial Separation Proceedings (also known as legal separation).

 This is a legally recognised separation; however, the couple will remain married.
 This may be used when a couple does not want to divorce or may wish to divorce in the future, but still want a record of their separation.

 This differs from a separation agreement as financial issues can be resolved through the court process.
 In divorce and judicial separation proceedings, the court has powers to make financial orders.